-The Governing Board's responsibilities to pupils with SEN include:
+The Governing Body's responsibilities to pupils with SEN include:

-- Ensuring that provision of a high standard is made for SEN pupils - Ensuring that a 'responsible person' is identified to inform other staff about all areas of SEN and all those involved with teaching and supporting pupils with an EHCP - Ensuring that SEN pupils are fully involved in school activities - Being fully involved in developing, monitoring and subsequently reviewing SEN policy - Reporting annually to parents on the school's SEN Policy. - Having regard to the Code of Practice when carrying out these responsibilities
+- ensuring that provision of a high standard is made for SEN pupils - ensuring that a 'responsible person' is identified to inform other staff about all areas of SEN and all those involved with teaching and supporting pupils with a statement/ EHCP. - ensuring that SEN pupils are fully involved in school activities - being fully involved in developing, monitoring and subsequently reviewing SEN policy - reporting annually to parents on the school's SEN Policy. - having regard to the Code of Practice when carrying out these responsibilities

-Arrangements for coordinating SEND provision
+4. Arrangements for coordinating SEN provision

-The SENCO will hold details of all SEND records for individual pupils.
+The SENCO will hold details of all SEN records for individual pupils.